helenb/slides/slides.md

 <!--
-Before CSS3 and HTML5, much of the code we use today - and take for granted - wasn't available.
+Before CSS3 and HTML5, much of the code we use today wasn't available.
 I'm going to talk to you about some of the ways we used to build sites and lay out pages back in the olden days.
 -->

 ---